 - We encourage inclusion of research components and other experiential instruction.

 - Experimentation with a variety of collaborative and cooperative instructional styles is encouraged.

 - Honors students expect active student/instructor interaction within the classroom setting.

 - We attempt to create a problem-solving environment, allowing students to experience complexity of both content and discussion.

 - Most honors students enter directly from high school after having gone through a rigorous high school curriculum consisting of Honors, AP, or IB courses.
 Students may also enter Honors through a special review process during the spring quarter of their freshman year as long as they have maintained a minimum 3.3 cumulative college GPA.

 - Students in all majors on campus participate in Interdisciplinary Honors as a way to deepen their distribution/general education requirements.
 We seek students who are interested in how their disciplinary interests and background can be applied to a variety of topics, and how they can benefit from colleagues with very different disciplinary inclinations.

 - Honors students respond well to in-class discussion and will foster spontaneous student-to-student discussions.

-Most UW Honors students are conscious of grades and will have high academic expectations.
+Most Honors students are conscious of grades and will have high academic expectations.
 Although they may expect to obtain high grades in all their classes, they should receive the grade that appropriately reflects their performance.
-If a student is in danger of failing or doing poorly because of poor-performance, skipping classes, or inability to grasp the subject matter, we ask that you advise him/her so they understand available options.
+If a student is in danger of failing or doing poorly because of academic performance, skipping classes, or inability to grasp the subject matter, we ask that you advise him/her so they understand available options.
 Faculty need not feel obligated to use a traditional grading curve.